Mount Rainier National Park to move to cashless fee collection starting May 26, News Release 3/8/23

 What if I only have cash?

 The park is working with external partners who are interested in selling park passes for cash and credit cards.
 Visitors who prefer to use cash can purchase a $30 single-vehicle entrance pass, good for 7 days, at the following locations prior to entering the park.
-Other locations in additional communities will be announced in the coming weeks.

 Locations accepting cash en route to the Nisqually Entrance, in the southwest corner of the park: